(As Amended, May, 2019)

-The duties of all Officers shall be those usually pertaining to such offices.
+The duties of all Officers shall be those specified in this Constitution or the Bylaws and those usually pertaining to such offices.

 Section 2.
 Disqualification

-Proceedings for the removal of any Officer may be initiated by written petition addressed to the Board and signed by a minimum of ten (10) percent of the members in good standing proposing the recall of an officer and the vacating of the office for the remainder of the term.
-The Board shall thereupon present the petition at a special meeting of the organization called upon notice, in the same manner as permitted for the notice of a membership meeting, of not fewer than ten (10) or more than fifteen (15) days.
-If the petition is approved by two-thirds (2/3) of the Voting Members present and voting at said meeting, the office shall be vacated.
+Proceedings for the removal of any Officer may be initiated by written petition, addressed to the Board and signed by a minimum of ten (10) percent of the Voting Members, proposing the recall of an officer.
+The Board shall thereupon present the petition at a Special Meeting of the organization called upon notice, in the same manner as permitted for the notice of a membership meeting, of not fewer than ten (10) or more than fifteen (15) days.
+If the petition is approved by two-thirds (2/3) of the Voting Members present and voting at said meeting, the petition is approved.

 ARTICLE IV – THE BOARD